NTU-Conti-A2/LeGO-LOAM/NTU_Fork_README.md

     - removed them all from the launch and cpp files. remove these from frame_id variables, not ros topic names.

-## Changes for Corriere

-- the LIDAR topic/frame
-    - /rslidar_points with the frame_id: "rslidar"
-    - change utility.h
-        - pointCloudTopic = "/rslidar_points"
-        - useCloudRing = false;
-        - parameters
-            - Horizon_SCAN = 3600
-            - ang_res_x = 0.18
-        - sensorMinimumRange was left as the original 1.0
-- imu seems the same
-- dawei used https://github.com/HTLife/lego_loam_docker which has some changes already made.
-    - why was sensorMinimumRange removed?
-Actually, a bunch of stuff was deleted for no clear reason.
-        - delete the PointXYZIR struct? and delete the corresponding macro?
-            - this seems unnecessary, since it's not used anywhere if you just set the flag to false
-            - most point clouds are of type PointType which is typedef in utility.h
-- the main issue is adjusting to the lack of a ring channel in the lidar points
-    - it appears that LeGO-LOAM was originally designed for non ring channel points, so this isn't too hard

-- enabled loop closure

 ## Misc